-Reliance on joint ventures
+Reliance on partnerships

-The REIT has a material non-controlling interest in joint ventures with several institutional investors.
-These arrangements create a risk as the business objectives or economic interests of the joint-venture partner, as in any joint business arrangement, may not be aligned with those of the REIT.
-The joint-venture partner may make decisions that negatively affect the value of its real estate assets or income of the REIT.
+The REIT has a material non-controlling interest in partnerships with several institutional investors.
+These arrangements create a risk as the business objectives or economic interests of the partner, as in any joint business arrangement, may not be aligned with those of the REIT.
+The partner may want to make decisions that negatively affect the value of its real estate assets or income of the REIT.
 Such investments may involve risks not present in investments where a third party is not involved, including the possibility that a partner may have financial difficulties resulting in a negative impact on the investment or be liable for the actions of its third party partner.
-Although the REIT may not have control over these investments and therefore, may have a limited ability to protect its position, such partnership arrangements contain terms and conditions which, in the opinion of the independent trustees, are commercially reasonable, including without limitation such terms and conditions relating to restrictions on the transfer, acquisition and sale of the REIT's and any joint-venturer's interest in the joint venture arrangement, provisions to provide liquidity to the REIT, provisions to limit the liability of the REIT and its Unitholders to third parties and provisions to provide for the participation of the REIT in the management of the joint venture arrangements.
-The REIT's investment in properties through joint arrangements is subject to the investment guidelines set out in the Declaration of Trust.
+Although the REIT may not have control over these investments and therefore, may have a limited ability to protect its position, such partnership arrangements contain terms and conditions which, in the opinion of the independent trustees, are commercially reasonable, including without limitation such terms and conditions relating to restrictions on the transfer, acquisition and sale of the REIT's and any partner's interest in the partnership arrangement, provisions to provide liquidity to the REIT, provisions to limit the liability of the REIT and its Unitholders to third parties and provisions to provide for the participation of the REIT in the management of the partnership arrangements.
+The REIT's investment in properties through partnerships is subject to the investment guidelines set out in the Declaration of Trust.